AckerlyXu/heima/articles/site-recovery/site-recovery-vmm-san.md

 * You can manage SAN storage in the VMM fabric and use SMI-S in VMM to discover existing storage.

 Note that:
 - Site-to-site replication with SAN isn't available in the Azure portal.
-It's only available in the classic portal.
-New vaults can't be created in the classic portal.
+It's only available in the Classic Management Portal.
+New vaults can't be created in the Classic Management Portal.
 Existing vaults can be maintained.
 - Replication from SAN to Azure isn't supported.
 - You can't replicate shared VHDXs, or logical units (LUNs) that are directly connected to VMs via iSCSI or Fibre Channel.
 Guest clusters can be replicated.